johnsourour/VisualScriptingAPI/README.md

+# VisualScriptingAPI
-"# VisualScripting An interface for a visual scripting unity project  # How to run TBA  # Author(s) John Sourour"
+An interface for a visual scripting unity project

-# VisualScripting An interface for a visual scripting unity project  # How to run TBA  # Author(s) John Sourour
+# How to run
+TBA

+# Author(s)
+John Sourour